Stay up to date with notifications from The Independent

 Your support helps us to tell the story

-The chair of the UK’s nursing regulator has announced he will step down months after a damning review prompted by an expose from The Independent.
+The chair of the UK’s nursing regulator has announced he will step down, months after a damning review prompted by an expose from The Independent.

 The NMC chair faced repeated calls from campaigners to step down following the independent review by KC Nazir Afzal accused the regulator’s leadership of ignoring warnings over its deep-seated problems.

-The report has found a dysfunctional culture at “every level” and warned the organisation had turned a blind eye to serious sexual, physical and racist abuse.
+The report found a dysfunctional culture at “every level” and warned the organisation had turned a blind eye to serious sexual, physical and racist abuse.

 The Nursing and Midwifery Council regulates more than 800,000 nurses, midwives and nursing associates in the UK and is one of the largest professional regulators in Europe.

-It also found failures in how the NMC handled serious allegations, including a case of one nurse who was not struck off for seven years despite being accused of raping a colleague and sexually assaulting a patient.
+It also found failures in how the regulator handled serious allegations, including a case of one nurse who was not struck off for seven years despite being accused of raping a colleague and sexually assaulting a patient.

-The news comes ahead of a second independent review carried out by another top barrister Ijeoma Omambala KC, which will look into the NMC’s treatment of the whistleblower and specific regulation cases flagged by them.
+The news comes ahead of a second independent review carried out by another top barrister, Ijeoma Omambala KC, which will look into the NMC’s treatment of the whistleblower and specific regulation cases flagged by them.

 This review is due to be published before the end of the year.